Sustainable Energy Engineering

 Advanced course on convection heat and mass transfer.
 Fundamental elements of fluid flow and heat transfer using conservation principles.
 Analysis and modelling of engineering systems involving convective heat transfer.
 Experimental methods related to convective heat transfer.
 Heat/mass transfer and cooling/heating systems commonly used in energy management systems such as microelectronics industry, HVAC systems, fuel cell technologies, and automotive industry.
 Recommended: MSE 223 and MSE 321 or their equivalents.

 Modern engineering materials design for energy system applications.
 Predictive modelling and design implications applied to energy systems.
 Advanced theoretical and experimental investigations will be discussed to understand the methodologies for design of materials and machinery to be applied to the energy conversion.
 Corequisite: SEE 896 or SEE 897.
 Recommended: SEE 222.

 Water usage and global water shortages; principles of membrane separation including microfiltration, ultrafiltration, nanofiltration and reverse osmosis; physico-chemical criteria for separations and membrane materials; basic mass transport in mixed solute systems; polarization and fouling; prediction of membrane performance; operational issues, limitations, energy requirements and system configurations.
 Corequisite: SEE 896 or SEE 897.
 Recommended: SEE 224 and SEE 225.

-and one three unit graduate elective course in consultation with the senior supervisor
+and one three unit graduate elective course in consultation with the supervisor

 and a thesis